 Tap the links below to see the items used to make this recipe.

 - Nonstick Wok – This wok is great for cooking my Korean beef recipe and there’s lots of surface area to easily and quickly brown the meat.

 - Stainless Chopsticks – Not required, of course, but I love these for all my low carb Asian meals.
 They are shown in the pictures.

 - Glass Meal Prep Containers – These glass containers have two compartments are perfect way to meal prep Korean beef bowls for the week.
 (And see note about freezing, above!)

 Easy Keto Korean Ground Beef Bowl Recipe

-You'll love this 20-minute keto Korean beef bowl!
-See how to make an easy Korean ground beef recipe that's healthy, gluten-free, and full of flavor.
+You'll love this 20-minute Korean beef bowl recipe!
+See how to make it healthy, gluten-free, and full of flavor, with lots of customizations.